Taking a Name in Vain

 That is, Jesus Christ, then Paul, draw the line at political uses.

 I will acknowledge that this can be a difficult line to parse.
 Obvious in some cases--less obvious in others.
-Where does "use" to pay homage or to educate or to promote allegiance to something bigger (bigger ideas, bigger hopes and dreams) edge over into "use" that becomes its own end: allegiance to the group, the image, the words (pronouns, anyone)?
+Where does "use" to pay homage or to educate or to promote allegiance to something bigger (bigger ideas, bigger hopes and dreams) edge over into "use" that becomes its own end: allegiance to the group, the image, the legal outcome (winning at all costs), the words (pronouns, anyone)?
 When does "use" become a form of identification, not only by outsiders but by insiders?
 When does it turn into a way to "distinguish" the winners?

 A "Hosanna Shout," I believe, is entirely lovely and appropriate--as are rousing choruses (see above).
 Sincere, even humorous books and articles on the topic--also appropriate.
 Religious art--most of the time--also appropriate.
 (Yeah, even the tacky stuff.)